stefrie/reading-notes/README.md

   <dd>The idea that one can continuously develop their abilities through persevering beyond failures and setbacks.</dd>

 <p align="center">
-> Failure is not the end, it is an opportunity for growth.
+  <q>Failure is not the end, it is an opportunity for growth. - Roger Huba</q>
->                                            - Roger Huba
 </p>

 ### Three Reminders in Keeping a Growth Mindset